 This year however I’m celebrating Halloween in a more creative way and spending time with my family.
 Over the last few years I’ve moved away from simplistic pumpkin carving designs, challenging myself to carve a spider, an owl and a cat.
 If you are looking for some spooktacular ideas on how to celebrate Halloween take a look at my suggestions…

-After you select your pumpkin and before you can jump back on the tractor back to the main area and the car park you need to pay (of course).
-They have devised a way of differentiating how much you pay depending on the size of the pumpkin and which hole it fits into.
-I had so much fun Pumpkin Picking with the biggest smile that just didn’t stop all day!
+After you select your pumpkin, and before you can jump back on the tractor back to the main area and the car park you need to pay (of course).
+They have devised a way of differentiating how much you pay depending on the size of the pumpkin, and which hole it fits into.

 Then we headed home to start planning our Iceland holiday and to carve our pumpkin creations….